agryman/acmpy/arthurs-journal.md

 ### 5:08 PM

-The ACM makes use of pre-computer SO(5) > SO(3) Clebsch-Gordan coefficients that are store in disk files.
+The ACM makes use of pre-computer SO(5) > SO(3) Clebsch-Gordan coefficients that are stored in disk files.
 My first Python programming goal is to read these files.
 I created so5_cg.py for that purpose.